saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 10.0.2.1                            ge-0/0/3.10     10.0.1.1:0           10
 ```

-After forming this adjaceny, an LDP session is established.
+After forming this adjacency, an LDP session is established.
 To verify the LDP session, we issue the following command on the Cisco device:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show mpls ldp neighbor